opsschool/curriculum/networking_201.rst

 This new RIP router then compares the routes in its own routing table with the routes from the other routing tables it has received.
 If there are routes to other subnets that are currently not in its own routing table, that route is added.
 More importantly, it updates routes in its own routing table if there is a route with less hops to a destination subnet.
+RIP is part of a class of routing protocols called distance vector routing protocols.
+They are characterized by their sharing of routing tables with their neighbors.

-2. Enhanced Interior Gateway Routing Protocol (EIGRP) - EIGRP is similar to RIP but uses a mix of path selection metrics such as bandwidth and delay to determine the route to a destination subnet.
+Similar protocols to RIP include Cisco's Enhanced Interior Gateway Routing Protocol (EIGRP).
+EIGRP is similar to RIP but uses a mix of path selection metrics such as bandwidth and delay to determine the route to a destination subnet.
 Unlike RIP, it only sends updates incrementally to reduce overhead.

 ACLs
 ====